-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-On or before the date the member begins to receive Adult Foster Care (AFC) services, a face-to-face meeting with the member and the AFC home provider is required to discuss the member's plan of care and to complete Form 2327, Individual/Member and Provider Agreement.
-The interdisciplinary team, including the staff of the managed care organization (MCO)-contracted AFC provider, as applicable, and the member’s family/responsible person/guardian may be included in the meeting.
+On or before the date the member begins to receive adult foster care (AFC) services, a face-to-face meeting with the member and the AFC home provider is required to discuss the member's plan of care (POC) and to complete Form 2327, Individual/Member and Provider Agreement.
+The interdisciplinary team, including the staff of the managed care organization (MCO)-contracted AFC provider, as applicable, and the member and/or family, authorized representative (AR) or guardian may be included in the meeting.
 The meeting should preferably take place in the AFC home.

-The MCO must discuss the member's plan of care with the member and family/responsible party/guardian and reach understanding with them about how the AFC home provider will meet the member’s needs.
-This discussion should ensure the member and family/responsible party/guardian that the AFC home provider is adequately prepared to provide services to the member and that adjustments occur smoothly.
-The MCO must document the plan of care and any special needs of the member or special agreements between the member and AFC home provider on Form 2327.
+The MCO must discuss the member's POC with the member and/or family, AR or guardian and reach understanding with them about how the AFC home provider will meet the member’s needs.
+This discussion should ensure the member and family, AR or guardian that the AFC home provider is adequately prepared to provide services to the member and that adjustments occur smoothly.
+The MCO must document the POC and any special needs of the member or special agreements between the member and AFC home provider on Form 2327.

 If the applicant or member is already residing in the AFC home, Form 2327 must be completed by the MCO service coordinator face-to-face with the applicant or member and AFC home provider or provider agency, if applicable, before the MCO pays for AFC services initially and upon annual reassessment.